brianwisti/early-rgb-nikola/posts/2004/09/look-at-the-latest-fark-headlines/index.md

 end
 ```

-It isn't an issue this time, but I feel better.
+It isn’t an issue this time, but I feel better.

     $ ruby19 fark.rb
     INTERESTING